 During osseointegration, mineralized bone is constantly renewed by means of the bone remodeling process.
 This process consists of bone resorption by osteoclasts, followed by bone formation by osteoblasts [31].
 The ligand for receptor activator of nuclear factor-κB (RANKL) is a marker of osteoclast activation and bone resorption.
 In our study, the relative expression of RANKL decreased slightly in the presence of the “collagen only” coating (Ti_Col) and the coating with a low concentration of PG (Ti_Col_low) (Figure 4b).
 When the PG concentration was increased to the higher level (Ti_Col_high), the relative expression seemed to increase as well.
 The reduction of the relative expression of RANKL marker is important since it shows the activation of osteoclasts indicating the initiation of remodeling process.
 Up-regulation of RANKL in the presence of Ti coating with high concentration of PG (Ti_Col_high) might be a result of a strong up-regulation of COL1A1 and BGLAP genes, as shown in Figure 4a.
+In our previous studies investigating the in vitro effect of plant-derived polysaccharides coatings we have shown that the expression of osteoclastogenesis marker RANKL corresponds with the expression of osteogenic markers (COL1A1, ALPL and BGLAP) in murine primary calvarial osteoblasts and the pre-osteoblast cell line MC3T3-E1 at different stages of osteoblast differentiation.
+Moreover the expression of COL1A1, ALPL, BGLAP and RANKL in cultured osteoblasts was shown to increase with cell differentiation, suggesting that mature and differentiated osteoblasts support osteoclast activation through increased RANKL expression [32,33].
+According to literature, the differentiated osteoblast cells promote osteoclastogenesis to a greater extent than undifferentiated osteoblasts [34].
+However, further research is needed to investigate the effect of phenolic-enriched collagen fibrillar coatings on osteoclastogenesis and bone resorption.
+Additional examination of the protein known as osteoprotegerin (OPG), which is a decoy receptor for RANKL that prevents the binding of RANKL to RANK, thereby suppressing osteoclast activation, may be useful to determine the impact of PG coatings on bone resorption [35].